oceangiri23/Patternverse-Carpet_Design_Variations_generator/README.md

-# Carpet Pattern Variation Generator
+# Carpet Design Variations Generator

 ## Overview
 This project generates five variations of a given carpet image in terms of color and pattern using a fine-tuned Stable Diffusion ControlNet.
 The system also allows prompt-based generation, with embeddings handled by CLIP.